The Truth About Love Tour: Live from Melbourne

-The Truth About Love Tour: Live from Melbourne is the fourth video album by American recording artist Pink.
+The Truth About Love Tour: Live from Melbourne is the fourth video album by American singer Pink.
 It was released on November 15, 2013, as a DVD and Blu-ray video release.
 The release features performances filmed during the Australian leg of Pink's sixth concert tour, The Truth About Love Tour.

 Background

 A trailer for the album was released on Pink's official Vevo page on October 10, 2013.

 Commercial performance

 The video was the best-selling music DVD of 2013 in Australia.
 It has been certified 16× Platinum by the Australian Recording Industry Association for selling more than 240,000 copies in Australia.